40 Best Weight-Loss Tips If You're Over 40

-"To see real results, you need to eat real food," People's Sexiest Trainer Alive Angelo Grinceri told Eat This, Not That!
+"To see real results, you need to eat real food," says Angelo Grinceri, People's one-time Sexiest Trainer Alive.
 "When your eating habits consist of eating a variety of real foods that provide the body with nourishment, a healthier body is created.
 And the healthier you are, the faster you'll recover post-workout and the better chance you'll have at losing fat and building muscle."
 Plus, eating for health instead of weight loss means you'll develop a habit that makes smarter food choices easier and easier.
-Get more of this sexy trainer’s advice at The 15 Best Weight Loss Tips from The Sexiest Trainer Alive!

 Remember the Boy Scout motto about always being prepared?
 At 40 or older, you most likely have more things demanding your time and attention than ever before.
 To make it easier to eat lower calories and avoid stuffing your face when you're starving, always keep your desk, pantry, car, and purse stashed with healthy snacks.
-Raw almonds and bananas are two of the easiest, but you can get more ideas with these 27 Healthy Snack Ideas Under $1.
+Raw almonds and bananas are two of the easiest, but you can get more ideas with these healthy snack ideas under $1.
 And whatever you do, do not hit up any vending machines!

 Studies show that lean people watch less television, plain and simple.
 A recent analysis of multiple studies found that for every two hours spent watching TV, the risk of developing diabetes, heart disease, and/or early death increased by 20, 15 and 13 percent, respectively.
 Because you're expending less energy as you zone out in front of the telly, there's a surplus blood sugar flooding your bloodstream and contributing to weight-related risks that crop up in your 40s and beyond.
 Even knitting like will keep you younger than just sitting and watching show after show!